samuelzeleke27/Sweet-Treat-Sales-Report-2024/README.md

-# Sweet-Treat-Sales-Report-2024
-This Power BI project visualizes global chocolate sales data across products, countries, and salespeople.
-It provides insights into total revenue, boxes shipped, and top-performing regions and products using dynamic visuals and DAX measures.
-The dashboard helps explore sales trends and performance in a clear, interactive way.
+#Sweet Treat Sales Report 2024 (Power BI Visualization)
+##Project Objectives
+The objective of this Power BI project is to analyze and visualize chocolate sales data across various regions, products, and sales representatives.
+By leveraging Power BI’s interactive features and DAX calculations, the dashboard aims to provide actionable insights into total sales, shipping volumes, product performance, and regional trends to support data-driven decision-making.